Berea-CS-Courses/capstone-project-HadesGeneral/Deliverables/D4_Midterm.md

 ## Concept Documentation

-1.What external software or tools are needed to run your proof-of-concept? (e.g, general dependencies, build systems, or other frameworks.)
+1. What external software or tools are needed to run your proof-of-concept? (e.g, general dependencies, build systems, or other frameworks.)

   - This is the NXT Remote Control App.
 It can be found on the Google play store [HERE](https://play.google.com/store/apps/details?id=org.jfedor.nxtremotecontrol&hl=en_US&gl=US).
+To move forward you slide up from the middle of the bar on the left and right to make the motors move clockwise.
+Further from the middle of the bar determines the power output of the motors.
+The further away from the middle, the more power that is given.
+Sliding down from the middle makes the motors turn counter-clockwise.

 ![App Control Scheme](/Images/Screenshot_20210318-132043.png)